Changing education provider

 - transferring may jeopardise your progression through a package of courses

-- transferring is considered detrimental, including where the transfer does not represent a clear educational progression to a higher level program in your academic discipline
+- transferring is considered detrimental, including where the transfer does not represent a clear educational progression to a higher-level program in your academic discipline

-Petition for reconsideration of a decision made
+Reconsideration of a decision made

-Reasons to petition
+Reasons to request an appeal

 Provide detail of this new evidence and outline how this supports a request for release against the Guidelines.